mathigon/textbooks/content/exponentials/content.md

 :::

 Unfortunately, none of the drawings and inscriptions on the walls of the tomb seem to contain names or dates.
-However, it turns out that there is a method to accurately determine the age of ancient artifacts like mummies or fossils, which solely relies on physics and mathematics – called __Carbon Dating__.
+However, there is an ingenious method to accurately determine the age of ancient artifacts like mummies or fossils, which solely relies on physics and mathematics: __Carbon Dating__.
 [Continue](btn:next)

 ---
 > id: carbon-1

-{.fixme} Mummy Image
+    figure: x-media(src="images/mummy.jpg" width=600 height=180)

-All living organisms on Earth, plants, animals and humans, contain Carbon [atoms](gloss:atom).
+All living organisms on Earth – plants, animals and humans – contain Carbon [atoms](gloss:atom).
 Usually, the core of a Carbon atom consists of six [protons](gloss:proton) and six [neutrons](gloss:neutron), but a small proportion of Carbon atoms contain additional neutrons.
-These “variants” are called __isotopes__:
+These different “variants” of Carbon are called __isotopes__:

 ::: column(width=170)